shaltiel/42Noir-UnityEasyController/README.md

 # Easycontroller for Unity

 EasyController is a standalone tool for live performance.
-It provides an easy and standard way of mapping and controlling midi controllers, and support different platforms; Unity, Max/MSP, and openFramework.
+It provides an easy and standard way of mapping and controlling midi controllers, set presets, and it supports different platforms; Unity, Max/MSP, and openFramework.

 <a href="url"><img src="https://github.com/shaltiel/42Noir-UnityEasyController/blob/master/IMG_4884%20demo%20to%20gif%20shorter.gif" align="centre" height="270" width="480" ></a>